wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 How do your salespeople work?

    * How do they get leads? (target potential customers)
    * How do they prioritize what leads they work on?
+How do they focus on key accounts?
    * What do they have to do to get approval?
    * How much time does it take to do after-sale work like generating contracts and other back-office work?
    * What statistics do sales managers have to make decisions and anticipate customer needs?